philzook58/philzook58.github.io/about.md

 An atom feed of the blog is here <https://www.philipzucker.com/feed.xml>

 I added a bibtex cite link to my posts.
 If you read it and it gave you new ideas or helped you understand something, why not cite it?
-Also someday I may need a better publication record for something I want, so you're doing me a solid.
+It gives me warm fuzzies.
+Also, someday I may need a better citation record for something I want, so you're doing me a solid.

 Some of my friend's blogs: